Hypoallergenic Glasses: A Guide to Skin-Friendly Frames

 This material comes from wood pulp and cotton liners which makes these frames biodegradable.
 Thus, they are safe for your skin as well as the environment.

 While other plastic frames can be brittle from the sides, acetate glasses are known for their flexibility.
-They also strong and durable that last you years if taken good care of.
+They are also strong and durable and last you years if taken good care of.

 This material is also much more malleable than others.
 So, it can be shaped into fun and interesting designs.
 If you’re looking for stylish blue light glasses that also feel comfortable, acetate is the way to go.